MariuszJanowiak/card-action-service/docs/Architecture/Application Layer.md

 # Application Layer

-Contains:
+- ICardService
+- ICardResponseFactory
+- ICardResolver

-- `ICardService` (fetching data)
+- IMatrixProvider
-- `ICardResponseFactory` (return shaping)
+- ICardDataProvider
-- `ICardResolver` (rule evaluation interface)

-Implements all business behavior without hard dependencies on infrastructure.
+Implements all business logic and interfaces, with no hard dependencies on infrastructure.